 Changes in Clinical Practice.
-Introduction of new drugs and increased penetration of oral anti-diabetic drugs (e.g., SGLT-2s), GLP-1s and GLP-1 combination products have delayed initiation of insulin therapy and contributed to less demand for our products.
-New drug therapies in development are targeted to challenge the current diabetes treatment paradigm, including insulin use.
-Insulin therapy in developed markets continues to transition to infusion pumps.
+Introduction of new drugs and increased penetration of oral and once-weekly anti-diabetic drugs (e.g., SGLT-2s), GLP-1s and GLP-1 combination products have delayed initiation of insulin therapy and contributed to less demand for our products.
+New drug therapies, including weekly insulin, are targeted to challenge the current diabetes treatment paradigm, including the frequency insulin is dosed (weekly vs. daily injections) and amount of insulin used.
+Additionally, insulin therapy in developed markets continues to transition to infusion pumps.